niksw7/CompetetiveProgramming/README.md

 # CompetetiveProgramming
-Includes solved competitive programing problems and challenges
+Includes solved competitive programing problems and challenges.

+Most of the problems are present in the official website, in case you are not able to find the problem, there are links provided in solution.

 CodeForce
 1. [Educational Codeforces Round 40 (Rated for Div.
 2)](https://github.com/niksw7/CompetetiveProgramming/tree/master/codeforce)